-Each year in May or June, the General Assembly of the African Trade Insurance Agency (ATI) hold their Annual Meeting to discuss and agree upon resolutions on a range of administrative issues impacting the organisation and its membership.
+Each year, typically in May or June, the General Assembly of the African Trade Insurance Agency (ATI) hold their Annual Meeting to discuss and agree upon resolutions on a range of administrative issues impacting the organisation and its membership.
 Most notably, the meeting provides an opportunity to approve and welcome new members into ATI.
-The meeting brings together government delegations from ATI’s member countries and institutions along with prospective members.
+The meeting, hosted by the country’s Head of State or their designate Minister of Finance, brings together government delegations from ATI’s member countries and institutions along with prospective members.

 About ATI’s Annual Roundtable

-This unique event, which is also called ATI’s Investor Day, takes place on the side lines of ATI’s annual general meeting.
+This unique event, also dubbed ATI’s Investor Day, takes place on the sidelines of ATI’s Annual General Meeting.
 The objective of this event is to provide a platform for African governments and both international and local private sector players to speak honestly and openly about challenges facing investors in some countries and alternately the obstacles to African governments in accessing financing.

 For more information on the AGM and Roundtable, email email@example.com